 It is illegal to supply, publish, show or possess with intent to supply a video recording of an ‘animal fight’ that has taken place within Great Britain since 6 April 2007.

-The Protection of Children Act 1978 was passed to prohibit the manufacture, distribution, showing and advertisement of indecent images of children under 16 years of age.
+The Protection of Children Act 1978 (POCA) was passed to prohibit the manufacture, distribution, showing and advertisement of indecent images of children (originally defined as persons under 16 years of age).
 Existing legislation (such as the Obscene Publications Act) already prohibited the distribution of images of under 16s engaged in sexual acts.
-However, the OPA was felt to be insufficient to deal with milder but still exploitative 'erotic' images of children that were entering the UK from the Continent.
+However, the OPA was felt to be insufficient to deal with other types of exploitative 'erotic' images of children.
 Additionally, the OPA concerned itself only with the effect that images might have upon the viewer, rather than the effect that the creation of such images might have on young participants.
-The intention of the new Act was to prevent the exploitation of children for indecent purposes altogether.
+The intention of POCA was to prevent the exploitation of children for indecent purposes altogether.
 Unlike the OPA, it did not allow context or other justifications to be taken into account.

-More recently, The Sexual Offences Act 2003 raised the original definition of a child, which was previously a person under 16 years of age, to include persons under 18 years of age.
-This change might affect new classifications of works featuring images of persons aged 16 or 17 which were passed before the Sexual Offences Act came into force.
+The Sexual Offences Act 2003 raised the original definition of a child, which was previously a person under 16 years of age, to mean a person under 18 years of age.
+This change might affect new classifications of content featuring images of persons aged 16 or 17 that the BBFC passed before the Sexual Offences Act came into force.